-•Location – Located in the center of Central America, Honduras enjoys close proximity to the U.S. market.
-It is only a 2-3 hour flight from U.S. gateway cities and 48 to 72 hours away by sea.
-Honduras also serves as a distribution platform for the rest of Central America due to some of the lowest logistical costs in the region.
-Puerto Cortés, the largest deep-water port in the region, is the first port in Latin America to qualify under both the Mega Ports and Container Security Initiatives (CSI).
+Located in the center of Central America, Honduras enjoys proximity to the U.S. market.
+It is only a 2–3 hour flight from U.S. gateway cities and 48 to 72 hours away by sea.
+Honduras also serves as a distribution platform for the rest of Central America thanks to its deep-water port and geostrategic location.
+Puerto Cortés, the largest deep-water port in the region, was the first port in Latin America to qualify under both the National Nuclear Security Administration’s Megaports and U.S. Customs & Border Protection Container Security Initiatives (CSI).

-•Best Prospect Sectors: Honduras is a relatively small country with large market share for U.S. products and services.
-Among the most promising sectors for U.S. companies include: automotive aftermarket products; safety and security equipment; electrical power systems/renewable energy equipment; food processing and packaging equipment; hotel and restaurant equipment; education and training services; processed foods; and travel and tourism services.
+Honduras is a relatively small country with a large market share for U.S. products and services.
+Among the most active sectors for U.S. companies include information and communications technologies; healthcare and medical devices; safety and security equipment; environmental technologies; automotive aftermarket; and agricultural products.